larapush/WordPress-Plugin/README.txt

 Contributors: imlolman (this should be a list of wordpress.org userid's) Donate link: https://larapush.com
-Tags: larapush, push notifications, self hosted Requires at least: 3.0.1
+Tags: larapush, push notifications, self hosted, unlimited subscribers, AMP Requires at least: 3.0.1
 Tested up to: 6.1.1
 Stable tag: 6.1.1